 Jesper Wung-Sung's debut ”To ryk og en aflevering” (Kick and Rush) was awarded The Best Debutant Award at the Copenhagen Book Fair in 1998.
-His books are sold to USA, Germany, Norway, France, Italy, Sweden, Russia, Serbia and Holland.
+His books are sold to USA, Germany, Finland, Norway, France, Italy, Sweden, Russia, Serbia and Holland.

 Out in Sweden and Norway.